KhronosGroup/SYCL_Reference/source/iface/usm_allocations.rst

 Constructs a ``usm_allocator`` instance that allocates USM for the provided context and device presented with first constructor.
-The second constructor present simplified form where ``syclQueue`` provides the ``device`` and ``context``.
+The second constructor present a simplified form where ``syclQueue`` provides the ``device`` and ``context``.

 .. rubric:: Exceptions